adobe/stock-api-libjava/README.md

 More examples can be found at the end of this document.

 ##### Methods
-* `LicenseHistory` Methods can throw StockException if there are no results available.
+* `LicenseHistory` Methods returns response in the form of `LicenseHistoryResponse` object.
+Also, methods can throw StockException if there are no results available.
 It allows you to -
     * `getNextLicenseHistory` - Method to get next LicenseHistory files response page.
 It moves the state to next page and fetch the LicenseHistory response for the same.
 If the api returns with error or if there are no more search results available for the request, the method will throw the StockException.

     * `getPreviousLicenseHistory` -  Method to get previous LicenseHistory files response page.
 It moves the state to previous page and fetch the LicenseHistory response for the same.
 If the api returns with error or if there are no more search results available for the request or the state is pointing to invalid state, the method will throw the StockException.